emqxarchive/emqx-docs-en/source/plugins.rst

     ##  - %c: clientid
     auth.pgsql.acl_query = select allow, ipaddr, username, clientid, access, topic from mqtt_acl where ipaddr = '%a' or username = '%u' or username = '$all' or clientid = '%c'

-The same password_hash can be configured for a more secure mode:：
+The password_hash can be configured for higher security:

 .. code:: properties